Insight & Analysis | Healthcare (HC)

 On one hand, clinical innovations hold a lot of promise for better patient outcomes.

-“As a physician, it is truly exciting to see these novel approaches, which have the potential to transform and save lives, enter mainstream clinical practice,” said Joshua Warren, M.D., Vice President, THL.
+“It is truly exciting to see these novel approaches, which have the potential to transform and save lives, enter mainstream clinical practice,” said Joshua Nelson, Managing Director and Head of THL’s Healthcare Vertical.

 On the other hand, the supporting ecosystem necessary to streamline various drug development and commercialization processes is relatively nascent.
 Even with the rise of CDMOs and other solution providers, no one company has assembled all the pieces to support a therapeutic company from conception to distribution across a single modality, much less multiple modalities.
 This is, of course, an opportunity in itself.